-Issue 14 mapped the net economic contribution of every major B2B payment method.
-That analysis revealed which rails generate return and which consume it.
+Issue 14 mapped the net economic contribution of every major B2B payment method, revealing which rails generate return and which consume it.
 This issue introduces the second variable that shapes Payment Yield: timing.
 The method determines what you pay through.
 The timing determines when.
 Both variables produce measurable economic impact, and both belong inside the Payment Portfolio Manager’s decision framework.

-Payment timing carries the most available upside of any lever in enterprise finance.
-The gap between paying on a due date and paying strategically on a calculated date represents millions in working capital value across organizations of almost any scale.
-That value sits in three places: early payment discounts, float optimization, and DPO extension.
-Each one responds to specific timing decisions.
-Each one is measurable.
+Payment timing produces measurable upside across three mechanisms: early payment discounts, float optimization, and DPO extension.
+The difference between paying on a due date and paying on a calculated date represents millions in working capital value.
+That value sits in early payment discounts, float optimization, and DPO extension, and each mechanism responds to specific timing decisions.

 The same math applies across the full spectrum of trade terms.
 A 1/10 net 30 discount annualizes to approximately 18.4%.
 A 2/10 net 60 discount annualizes to approximately 14.9%.
 A 3/10 net 45 discount annualizes to approximately 32.3%.
-Every combination of discount rate and acceleration period produces a specific annualized return that a practitioner can calculate, compare against the organization’s cost of capital, and act on with precision.
+Every combination of discount rate and acceleration period produces a specific annualized return.
+A practitioner can calculate that return, compare it against the organization’s cost of capital, and act on it with precision.

 The full pool of available early payment discounts represents significant yield waiting to be captured.
 PwC’s Working Capital Study 25/26, analyzing over 17,000 companies worldwide, documents that net working capital days have returned to pre-pandemic levels, while DPO has been pushed out by more than 14% to compensate for worsening receivables and bloated inventory (PwC, 2025).
-Organizations that extend DPO as a blanket strategy leave early payment discount yield uncaptured.
-The working capital benefit of delayed payment is real.
-The yield available through selective discount capture, at 36% annualized, often exceeds it.
+Organizations that extend DPO as a blanket strategy forgo the early payment discount yield available through selective capture.
+The working capital benefit of delayed payment carries measurable value.
+The yield available through selective discount capture, at 37% annualized, often exceeds it.

 A Payment Portfolio Manager evaluates this trade-off at the supplier level.
 Some suppliers offer attractive discount terms.
-Others offer none.
+Others carry zero discount terms.
 Some suppliers value early payment highly because it improves their own working capital position.
-Others are indifferent to timing.
+Others place minimal value on timing adjustments.
 The portfolio approach treats each supplier’s timing economics as a distinct optimization opportunity, and the aggregate result flows directly into Payment Yield.

 Float Optimization: How Small Timing Shifts Compound at Scale

 A single day of float on a $100,000 payment at a 5% annual rate is worth $13.70.
-That figure is invisible at the individual transaction level.
+That figure appears modest at the individual transaction level.
 It becomes significant at portfolio scale.
 An organization processing $50 million in monthly payables that shifts its average payment timing by five days captures approximately $34,250 in monthly float value, or $411,000 annually.
-The cash stays in the organization’s operating account or short-term investment vehicle for five additional days across every payment.

 Virtual cards amplify float economics through their billing cycle structure.
 As Issue 14 detailed, virtual card transactions settle on the card issuer’s billing cycle, typically 30 to 60 days after the transaction date.
 A payment made by virtual card on day one of a billing cycle can generate 45 to 60 days of float.
 The same payment made by ACH generates one to two days.
 The difference in float value on a $50,000 payment across a 50-day gap is approximately $342 at a 5% rate.
 Scale that across a $30 million annual virtual card program and the float contribution reaches six figures.

-The Visa/PYMNTS Growth Corporates Working Capital Index found that four in five CFOs and treasurers unlocked approximately $19 million in average savings through working capital solutions (Visa/PYMNTS, 2025).
-Float optimization is one of the most accessible components of that savings.
-It requires understanding when cash moves and making deliberate decisions about that timing.
-A practitioner can begin capturing float value this quarter with the payment data and billing cycle information already available.
+The Visa/PYMNTS Growth Corporates Working Capital Index found that four in five firms using working capital solutions unlocked approximately $19 million in average savings (Visa/PYMNTS, 2025).
+Float optimization is one of the most accessible components of those savings.
+A practitioner with access to payment data and billing cycle information can begin capturing float value within a single quarter.

-DPO Extension: The Lever Everyone Uses and The Discipline Can Sharpen
+DPO Extension: The Lever Everyone Uses and the Discipline Sharpens

 Days Payable Outstanding measures the average number of days an organization takes to pay its suppliers.
-DPO extension, the practice of lengthening payment terms to retain cash longer, has become the most widely used working capital lever in enterprise finance.
-The Hackett Group’s 2025 data shows that $1.7 trillion in excess working capital sits trapped across the top 1,000 U.S. public companies, and DPO management is one of the three primary mechanisms through which companies work to release it (Hackett Group, 2025).
+DPO extension has become the most widely used working capital lever in enterprise finance.
+The Hackett Group’s 2025 data shows that $1.7 trillion in excess working capital sits trapped across the top 1,000 U.S. public companies, and DPO management is one of the three primary mechanisms through which companies work to release it.

 The economics of DPO extension are direct.
 Every additional day of DPO on a $200 million annual payable base, assuming even payment distribution, retains approximately $548,000 in cash for one additional day.
 At a 5% annual rate, that daily retention is worth $75.
 Extend DPO by 15 days across the full payable base and the annualized float value reaches approximately $411,000.

 Virtual cards serve as a natural DPO extension mechanism.
 A buyer pays a supplier on the original due date via virtual card, maintaining the supplier relationship and honoring the agreed terms.
 The actual cash outflow to the card issuer occurs 30 to 60 days later on the billing cycle.
 The supplier receives timely payment.
 The buyer gains 30 to 60 days of effective DPO extension on that transaction.
-Both parties benefit: the supplier gets paid on time, and the buyer retains cash through the billing cycle window.
+Both parties benefit.

 Calibrating DPO Extension and Supplier Health